 <user name> is based off the Windows login name.
 Note that user names are case-sensitive.

 The options file should be saved in the same directory as the vendor daemon nilm.exe.
+However if you save the options file elsewhere then please make sure it is stored in the same folder where your license file (.lic) is.
+The options file (.opt) and the license file (.lic) must be at the same directory to make the licensing work as expected.
 If you have both named-user and computer-based licenses, you can put both types of INCLUDE lines in the same options file.

 Navigate to the Service/License File tab.